Due to the size of the event we ask that you be mindful of your fellow runners so all participants have a great experience!

 BE AWARE OF THOSE AROUND YOU.
 If you see someone who looks like they need help, tell a race worker or volunteer and take note of which mile marker they were closest to.

 These guideline are to provide a safe and enjoyable running experience for all runners.
-We appreciate your compliance and see you at the finish line!
+We appreciate your compliance and will see you at the finish line!